Northumbria University: Student life

 Northumbria Students' Union is a campaigning and representative organisation.
 It is a charity currently exempt from registration and is led by six Sabbatical Officers (President and five vice-presidents) and a 26-member Student Council.

-The Students' Union offers a range of student activities such as NSU/Community, NSU/Media (Which encompasses NSU/TV, NSU/Radio, NSU/Life and NSU/Snaps), NSU/Rag (Raise and Give),NSU/Societies, NSU/Employability, Duke of Edinburgh awards and Fast Friends.
+The Students' Union offers a range of student activities such as NSU/Community, NSU/Media (Which encompasses NSU/TV, NSU/Life and NSU/Snaps), NSU/Rag (Raise and Give),NSU/Societies, NSU/Employability, Duke of Edinburgh awards and Fast Friends.
 It represents students in academic and non-academic matters through a nationally recognised School Reps and Postgraduate Research Reps Systems.
 The university building contains several venues for students to socialise in a safe environment, chiefly at Habita (formerly Bar One), Domain (formerly The Venue) and Reds.
 In 2011, Northumbria Students' Union received the National Union of Students award for best higher education students' union.

 In 2016, Northumbria Students' Union received the National Union of Students award for Student Opportunities and runner up for the Education Award.

 Sport

 Northumbria is considered one of the leading universities for Rugby League in the UK, after being crowned BUCS National Champions in 2017, 2018, 2019 and 2022.
 In 2022 Northumbria entered 69 teams into BUCS, the highest number to date for the university.